Former major league catcher Todd Pratt has endured quite the journey in his professional career.

 MMO: You were part of another huge Mets moment, in Game 5 of the ’99 NLCS.
 You walked to tie the game in the bottom of the 15th, then Ventura follows with the famous grand slam single.
 You were the one that grabbed Ventura after he rounded first, can you talk about that moment and the emotions involved in that do-or-die game?

 Funny story about that.
-ESPN after the game had a camera in my face asking me, ‘What do you think?’
-I said, “Who cares Robin, we won the game!”
-It was kind of a funny thing in the clubhouse, and still to this day when I see Robin he gives me gruff about it.
+After the game ESPN had a camera in my face asking me, ‘What do you think (about preventing the grand slam)?’
+I said, “Who cares, we won the game!”
+It was kind of a funny thing in the clubhouse, and still to this day when I see Robin he gives me grief about it.

 MMO: You had the chance to back up some talented catchers during your tenure, and obviously Mike Piazza the biggest.
-What was Piazza like behind the scenes?
+What was Piazza like in the clubhouse?
 What stands out to you about the way he played?

 There was a stretch where he had consecutive RBI games, and I remember we’re playing Atlanta and I think bases open and they went out there to talk to the pitcher and the very next pitch Mike wraps around the left field seats at Shea Stadium and we’re just going crazy.
 It was unbelievable getting to be a teammate of his and just watching all the amazing feats he did through his career.